KarimMFadel/docker-course/readme.md

 Or from command and use ,env file

+-- Inspect the environment variables set on the running container docker exec c5fc21be79a0 env

 ```markdown
 docker run --name express-node-app-container -v $(pwd)/src:/app/src:ro --env-file ./.env  -d -p 4000:4000 express-node-app